dennisgann/cs1531-19t1/week01/gitBasics.md

 4. After initialising a new Git repository, if you run ls -a, what is the name of the folder created in the current project directory? .git

 5. Now, Katherine creates a file readme.txt and adds the line initial edit to the file.
 She saves and closes the file.
 Git isn’t aware of this file yet.
-To track this file she must type:
+To track this file she must type: git add file

 6. Next, Katherine can commit the changes with a meaningful message.
-To do that, she must run the command: ___________
+To do that, she must run the command: git commit -m "My message here"

-7. To check the history of commits by typing: ___________
+7. To check the history of commits by typing: git log

 8. Katherine wants to add a new feature but does not want to mess up the old features.
 She decide to create a new branch, to make her changes.
-To create a branch called feature1 , she must type:___________
+To create a branch called feature1 , she must type: git branch feature1

-9. To check out to the new branch, type: ___________
+9. To check out to the new branch, type: git checkout feature1

-10. Alternatively, Katherine can also create a new branch and check out to this new branch by typing a single command
+10. Alternatively, Katherine can also create a new branch and check out to this new branch by typing a single command: git checkout -b feature1

 11. Katherine now makes some changes to her file, adding a comment like “A change exclusive to this branch only”.
 Git isn’t aware of this changes yet, to stage and commit the changes, she must type: ___________